archethic-foundation/archethic-docs/docs/learn/fee.md

 - Number of recipient
 - Size of the transaction
 - Number of replicas
-- Complexity of the smart contract (TODO)
+- Complexity of the smart contract (Coming soon)

 :::info Minimun fee